Simplify your stack and build anything. Or everything.

 Authentication Overview

-Here are some common use cases of Authentication outside of Payload's dashboard itself:
+Here are some common use cases of Authentication in your own applications:

-• P2P app or social site where users need to log in and manage their profiles
+• P2P apps or social sites where users need to log in and manage their profiles

-• Online game where players need to track their progress over time
+• Online games where players need to track their progress over time

 1